 Our first writing unit is Narrative Writing and our first mini-lesson was all about “What do I write about?”
 I was introduced to Ralph Tells a Story through Instagram and will forever use it.
 Ralph is an adorable little boy who has zero writing ideas and he does all kinds of things to avoid writing – breaking pencils, using the bathroom, helping friends, getting drinks of water, etc. Then, with the help of his friends and a push from his teacher, Ralph learns that stories have been all around him the whole time!
 It’s precious, hilarious, and hit home for so many of my littles.
 (Note – I read Ralph during morning snack, so our mini-lesson would indeed stay mini.)

 After brainstorming ideas, we entered into our ‘Work/Write Time’ where I play some type of classical music (currently we are listening to Yo-Yo Ma), students are writing/illustrating, and I am conferencing with students.

 Accommodating All Writers

 Although I do have some fabulous writers, I am a normal classroom with normal students – I promise!
 I have one friend that is not writing independently, yet.
 He struggles with motor and OT issues, reading issues, attention issues, and at the beginning of the year absolutely refused to pick up a pencil.
 In 5 weeks, we have come LIGHTYEARS!
-Even though he struggles, I still expect this friends to participate.
-He dictates his stories (obviously we need to review what a narrative is) to me and I write them on his table with an EXPO marker.
+Even though he struggles, I still expect this friend to participate.
+He dictates his stories (obviously we need to review what a narrative is) to me and I write them on his table with a dry-erase marker.
 Then, as this friend writes each word, he erases them from the table using his finger.
 It is a HUGE motivator for him to write because he loves erasing the words.
 Then, he adds pictures to explain his ideas.